Frank-Pechar/js-guess-number/README.md

-# Guess My Number Game - JavaScript Course Project
+# Guess the Number Game
+# JavaScript Course Project
+## Desription of App Functionality, Features, and Methods

-JavaScript Course Coding Project by Jonas Schmedtmann I Completed.
-After coding JavaScript for this game through the course I then added further features and modifications.
+Javascript coding project I completed the Udemy - The Complete Javascript Course 2023: From Zero to Expert by Jonas Schmedtmann.
+After coding this game app through the course I then added additional formatting modifications and extensive commenting of the code for educational purposes.

+App can be run from: https://frank-pechar-js-guess-number.netlify.app/

+## This App Uses Javascript Features Such As:

+- Basic DOM manipulation

+## Coding Methods and Features Used:

+- Basic DOM manipulation